 If you water by hand try to avoid fine sprays or mists because of the high percentage of water that evaporates.
 The most efficient method for watering is direct drip irrigation or bubblers that release big drops as close to the ground as possible.
 Automatic sprinklers should be installed with drip and bubbler systems or micro sprays.
 Water between 4:00 to 6:00 a.m. when it's coolest, and never water during the day.
 An environmentally responsible xeriscaping plan can include a rain barrel or an automated sprinkler system and irrigation controller with rain sensor.

-Every plant has its own unique sunlight and water requirements.
-It will survive and flourish when it is exposed to the ideal amount of sunlight hours and receives an ideal amount of water.
+Every plant has its own unique sunlight, water and temperature requirements.
+Plants will survive and flourish when exposed to the ideal climate as determined by the plant hardiness zones in Canada.
 You want to group plants together that have similar sunlight and water requirements.
 This shouldn't limit your creativity because there are countless xeriscaping plants to choose from that vary in colour, height, size and texture.
 Plants that require the most water should be placed in the shade of other plants or trees, in low-lying drainage areas or beside a water spout.